-Supported editions for this feature: Frontline Standard; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Enterprise Essentials Plus.
+Supported editions for this feature: Business Standard and Business Plus; Enterprise Starter, Enterprise Standard, and Enterprise Plus; Education Standard and Education Plus; Essentials, Enterprise Essentials, and Enterprise Essentials Plus.
 Compare your edition

 Drive DLP and Chat DLP are available to Cloud Identity Premium users who also have a Google Workspace license.
 For Drive DLP, the license must include the Drive log events.

 As an administrator, you can create policies that automatically apply labels to Drive files to support your organization's data security needs.
 These labels are applied when a file is created or the owner of the file changes.
 You set Data classification policies by organizational unit or group, so you can specify different labels for different sets of users or shared drives.

 Data classification labels can be applied to any Google Drive file and use Drive labels with options list field types.

 Before you begin